finnpiatscheck/2023-French_Guiana_soil_eDNA_metabarcoding/QUIIME 2 Pipelines/qiime2_16S_bacteria_pipeline.md

 ---

-## STEP2: Quality controlling sequences and building Feature Table and Feature Data
+## STEP2: Quality control of the sequences and building Feature Table and Feature Data
 <br />
 Get some statistics about the raw reads. \